db-tu-dresden/evalPM/README.md

 It is advisable to save relevant metadata alongside the model (feature set, dataset, model type ...), which can be done using the parameter `persistence_metadata`.
 To load a saved model, use the method `load_model()` of the appropriate model class.

-For further details regarding available functions and their arguments, take a look at the code and the comments within it.
+For further details regarding available functions and their arguments, take a look at the code and the docstrings within it.

 ### Dependencies